 Follow a Healthy Diet

-While we think of recipes rich in vitamins when scheming on how to ward off bugs, many processed diets don’t have enough iron and zinc, which are the 2 essential nutrients that can directly support the immune function.
-So, if you are not allergic to eating meat, make sure that you narrow it down to lean meat at least 2 or 3 times in a way week.
+While we think of recipes rich in vitamins when scheming on how to ward off bugs, many processed diets don’t have enough iron and zinc, which are the 2 essential nutrients that can directly support immune function.
+So, if you are not allergic to eating meat, make sure that you narrow it down to lean meat at least 2 or 3 times a way week.
 Plus, you need to keep on top of your iron levels.

 However, vegans have a different approach to this.
 Adding a daily serving of iron-rich legumes can help provide your best results.
 Equally, you will need to go for wholegrain bread as well as cereals while eating iron-rich vegetables such as spinach together with a lot of vitamin C.